Hospitality and Tourism Management

 The department seeks to provide students a balance of industry-focused educational opportunities with directed work experiences.

-All students will obtain hands-on experience through courses in hospitality, finance, food and beverage operations, tourism management, lodging operations, revenue management, and events.
+All students will obtain hands-on experience through courses in events, hospitality, food and beverage operations, tourism management, finance, lodging operations, and revenue management.
 Special emphasis is placed on developing analytical, decision-making, leadership, and communication skills.
 The degree requires completion of an industry field study experience.

 The department offers a variety of international programs to give students an enhanced understanding of cultural diversity, experience in international business methods, and practical understanding of hotel and restaurant management in other countries.

 Through industry scholarships and internal fundraising activities, students have been able to attend state and national hotel and restaurant association meetings and to network with prospective employers.

 The hospitality education’s honor society invites eligible students to become members in their junior year.
 The society undertakes service projects and promotes academic excellence in hospitality education.

 This organization gives students practical experience and leadership opportunities in catering, food presentation, hotel/motel operations, sales and marketing, and professional experiences in association management.
 Through catering functions, members raise funds for hotel and restaurant site visits and to attend trade shows and conventions, including the National Restaurant Association Show in Chicago, the National Hotel Sales and Marketing Association Convention, and the International Hotel Motel Show in New York.